Songkhla F.C.

-Songkhla Football Club (Thai สโมสรฟุตบอลจังหวัดสงขลา) is a Thailand semi-professional football club based in Songkhla Province, a province located in Southern Thailand.
-The club is currently playing in the Thai League 3 Southern region.
+Songkhla Football Club (Thai สโมสรฟุตบอลจังหวัดสงขลา) is a Thai professional football club based in Songkhla Province, a province located in Southern Thailand.

+They set to compete in Thai League 2 from 2025–26 season, the second tier of Thailand football after promotion from Thai League 3 in 2024–25 season.

 History

 1999–2011: Early history

-Songkhla F.C. (original) was established in 1999, and it then first played in the Thailand Provincial League, a former league, parallel to the Thai Premier League.
+Songkhla Football Club was established in 1999, and it then first played in the Thailand Provincial League, a former league, parallel to the Thai Premier League.
 In the founding year of the league, 1999, reached the eighth place in the league table.

 In the years after it was found mostly back in the bottom of the table regions.
 In 2007, the club was runner-up of the Provincial League and played the following year in the Thailand Division 2 League.
 Surprisingly, it was the end of the season, again winning a second place and went on to the newly formed Thai Division 1 League.

 In 2009 Thai Division 1 League, they finished a creditable 7th.
 They fared even better in 2010 Thai Division 1 League and just missed out on automatic promotion by 2 points.
 Their 4th-placed finished earned them a place in the Thai Premier League play-offs.
 Unfortunately the Bulls couldn't maintain their end off season form and finished bottom of their play-off group.